 Final Thoughts

 Wooden panels can make your home feel outdated–removing these panels and doing something different, like painting or adding a plaster-like finish, can bring new life to your home.
-If you’re determined to keep them for that retro look, though, be sure to learn about to make sure they always look their best.
+If you’re determined to keep them for that retro look, though, be sure to learn about cleaning wall panels to make sure they always look their best.